roryl/lucee-book/scaffolding.md

 # Scaffolding

 Scaffolding refers to how you structure your files for your application.
 Building modern web applications is complex and every application is different.
+Lucee does not impose on you how to structure your application, like say Ruby on Rails.
+It allows more flexibility for unique situaitons.
 However for Lucee, there tends to be a common set of conventions that are used when building web applications.
-This chapter discusses common structures for your application that are suitable for use with Lucee.
+This chapter discusses common structures for your application that are likely to meet your needs with Lucee.

 Unless you are building a command line application with Lucee using CommandBox, the standard application with Lucee is a Web Application.
 This scaffolding section deals only with Web Applications.